flaneurette/Health-Library/Documents/Electronics/Wiring/README.md

 * If you see red, treat it like black (hot) unless you know it’s a switch leg.
 * Blue in US residential wiring is rare - usually control or multi-way switch traveler.
 * Always double-check with a multimeter if unsure.
-* if in doubt consult elctro-technician
+* if in doubt consult electro-technician
 ---